keyber-inc/flutter_web_router/README.md

 ```

 If you want to verify a user, please add filters.

-`LoginVerificationFilter` is a sample class that implements `Filter` class.
+`LoginVerificationFilter` is a sample class that implements `WebFilter` class.

 ```dart
     router.addFilter(LoginVerificationFilter());